 Moreover, a waiting room (Warteraum) in Erding was another unique facility, which served as a first arrival and distribution centre where persons could stay for 72 hours.
-It was closed at the end of 2019.334
+It was closed at the end of 2019, and permanently dismantled at the end of 2021, after having been in stand-by mode since start of 2020.